 Buying a house can be the single largest financial move you’ll ever make.
 What’s more, once purchased, your home is likely to be your biggest asset and possibly a path to building wealth.

 So this rite of passage probably isn’t something to be done without a lot of preparation.
-For instance, you usually have to focus on such factors as:
+For instance, when preparing to buy a home, you usually have to focus on such factors as:

 • Saving for a down payment